-Reported on School Cards: Yes (High Schools only) Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: Yes (High Schools only; according to the details presented in the INDICATOR: College & Career Readiness section of this manual)
+Included in Accountability Measure: Yes (High Schools only; according to the details presented in the INDICATOR:

 Number and Percentage of Students Earning ASVAB Benchmark

 Number and percentage of students earning a scale score of 31 or higher on ASVAB

 Divide the number of students in the graduating cohort earning a score of 31 or higher on the ASVAB by the total number of students in the graduating cohort who receive a high school diploma by June 15.
 The graduating cohort includes students who receive a high school diploma between June 16 of the previous school year and June 15 of the school year just completed.